-7. Update the SDK software.
+6. Update the SDK software.

-If you have already deployed the SDK software, Oracle recommends that you redeploy the SDK software in the same location after you complete the upgrade to Oracle Key Vault release 21.10.
-This enables you to have access to the new SDK APIs that were introduced since the Oracle Key Vault version that you are upgrading from.
+If you have already deployed the SDK software, Oracle recommends that you redeploy the SDK software in the same location after you complete the upgrade to Oracle Key Vault current release.
+This enables you to have access to the new capabilities of the SDK software that was introduced since the Oracle Key Vault version that you are upgrading from.

 - a.
 Go to the Oracle Key Vault management console login screen. - b.
-Click the Endpoint Enrollment and Software Download link. - c. c.
+Click the Endpoint Enrollment and Software Download link. - c.
 In the Download Software Development Kit section, select the appropriate language and platform for your site. - d.
 Click the Download button to get the SDK zip file. - e.
 Identify the existing location where SDK software was already deployed. - f.
 Navigate to the directory in which you saved the SDK zip file. - g.
 Unzip the SDK zip file.